A posteriori existence for the Keller-Segel model via a finite volume - finite element scheme: A posteriori analysis

 \end{Lemma} \begin{proof} We can rewrite the temporal part of the residual as

 due to $\ell_0^n(t) + \ell_1^n(t) = 1$.
 We consider

 Rewriting $I$ gives

-The first term will be the time contribution to the element-wise residual and occurs in the desired bound.
+The first term will be the time contribution to the element-wise residual and explicitly enters the desired bound.
 Further, using Hölder's inequality with the constant one function and the Cauchy-Schwarz inequality as before, we find

 In order to deal with $II$, we again apply Hölder's inequality and the Cauchy-Schwarz inequality for sums, which yields